 This Standard exists concurrently with the Generic International Standard for Rug Producers Version 3.0 until April 30, 2021.
-Starting May 1, 2020, all GoodWeave carpet licenses and their producers will be assessed for compliance with this Standard and will have up to 12 months to demonstrate full compliance with any new requirements.
+Starting May 1, 2020, all GoodWeave carpet licensees, licensed prior to May 1, 2020, and their producers will be assessed for compliance with this Standard and will have up to 12 months to demonstrate full compliance with any new requirements.

-The Standard will be reviewed one year after implementation across all GoodWeave-affliated producers starting May 1, 2020 and then at least every five years thereafter.
+The Standard will be reviewed one year after implementation across all GoodWeave-affiliated producers starting May 1, 2020 and then at least every five years thereafter.